Keyboard shortcuts

 # With debug output

-RUST_LOG=debug ./radar-collector test --deployment enterprise-cluster
+RUST_LOG=debug ./radar-collector test --deployment software-cluster

 Behavior: